EquiticeDaRandomBoi/celeste-wasm/README.md

 4. run `sudo dotnet workload restore` in the loader dir
 5. run `make serve` for a dev server and `make publish` for a release build

-to enable steam downloads set the env var `VITE_STEAM_ENABLED` to true

 ## I want to port this to a newer version of celeste (once it exists)
 1. fix any issues with the hooks
 2. make a pr!